Wednesday, January 13, 2016

 The Chicago & North Western railroad station with the Mead Cycle Company, right across the street in Chicago between 1909 and 1920. — (Library of Congress)

-A comment indicates the date would be 1911 or after when the C&NW Madison Street Station opened for the public.
+A comment indicates the date would be 1911 or after the C&NW Madison Street Station opened for the public.
 This view is looking North along Canal Street.
 Mead is on the site of the future Daily News building.

 Ironically, the powerhouse, and its smokestack, has been preserved.
 This posting has a lot of information, photos, and even a painting.
 Since I'm sure the painting is copyrighted, you will have to follow the link.
 Fortunately, the painting is at the top.
 Hugh Dismuke's posting has a picture that includes a previous depot.